SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 <img src="/assets/images/await_customer.png" width="200px"/>

-POS calls the SEQR server each second while waiting for the payment to complete (see Get payment status below).
+The point of sale calls the SEQR server each second while waiting for the payment to complete (see Get payment status below).
 The status code returned is “please wait more”, “payment completed” “canceled” or “an error occurred”.
 When the SEQR payment is complete a transaction post is written to the receipt file.
 The transaction post contains the following data: